1. Confirming my child’s enrolment

 7. Keeping track of student progress

-Once you have registered and logged into the VSV Portal, you will be able to view the amount of work submitted by, and returned to your child in each of their subjects.
+Once you have registered and logged into the VSV Connect Portal, you will be able to view the amount of work submitted by, and returned to your child in each of their subjects.
 You will also be able to access the contact details of your child’s teachers and download their school reports.
 (Reports are available online only).

 If you have any questions or concerns about the work completed by your child, you are encouraged to contact their subject teacher directly.